 If your system is managed by the Hardware Management Console (HMC), use the HMC to replace an adapter.
-For instructions, see Exchanging a part by using the Hardware Management Console.
+For instructions, see "Replacing a part by using the HMC" on page 32.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for replacing an adapter.
 For instructions, see Replacing a part by using the Systems Director Management Console.